BioImaging-NKI/Foci-analyzer/README.md

 - _Remove nuclei with diameter larger than (units)_ : Likewise, but for large objects. (default: 50)

-- _Exclude nuclei on image edges_ : When checked, nuclei that touch the image edge will not be analyzed.
+- _Exclude nuclei on image edges_ : When checked, nuclei that touch the image edge will not be analyzed. (default: checked).

 - _Manual nuclei removal_ : allows the user to erase ill-segmented nuclei before analysis. (default: No thanks) Options:
   - *No thanks* means no manual nuclei editing